Pears and caramel form the top layer of this fabulous upside-down cake. It's juicy, sweet and moist. look no further for one of the best fall cakes!

 - Patterns: I don't pay much attention to patterns, but if you do, take into account how the slices will be cut so that every one of them has pears and pecans.

-- Removing: this is the trickiest part of making an upside-down cake.
-The cake has to be removed while hot; otherwise, the caramel will harden and stick to the pan making it impossible to remove it in one piece.
+- Removing it from the pan: this is the trickiest part of making an upside-down cake.
+It must be removed while hot; otherwise, the caramel will harden and stick to the pan making it impossible to remove it in one piece.

-- Keeping: after 1-2 days I like to refrigerate it (though it usually doesn't last that long) because fruit tends to ferment, especially in a warm environment.
-Freezing is an option too, though it will never be the same, in my opinion.
-But it can be done, well wrapped.
+- Storing: after 1 or 2 days at room temperature under a cake dome or covered in plastic wrap, I like to refrigerate it (though it usually doesn't last that long) because fruit tends to ferment, especially in a warm environment.
+Freezing is also an option, though the texture will never be the same, in my opinion.
+But you can.

 - Variations: most fruits are wonderful for an upside-down cake.
 I love peaches, mangoes, pineapple, apples, and blueberries.
 You can flavor the batter too with citrus zest or ground spices.